Do price reductions attract customers in urban public transport? A synthetic control approach: Results

-In a second robustness investigation, we replace our metric with the original number of passenger trips.
-Remember, due to a significant increase in vehicle kilometres of trams in Geneva from 2005 to 2012 and their effect on passenger trips, we defined the ratio of passenger trips per vehicle kilometre as our outcome variable.
+In a fourth robustness investigation, we replace our metric with the original number of passenger trips.
+Remember, due to variation in vehicle kilometres of trams in Geneva in the study period and their effect on passenger trips, we define the ratio of passenger trips per vehicle kilometre as our outcome variable.
 When we analyse the impact on passenger trips alone, we arrive at similar patterns but a higher MSPE.
-Therefore, the trajectories of TPG and the synthetic TPG do not track each other as closely in the pre-intervention period as in our main study design (see also Figure \ref{Demand_Dev_Einsteiger} in the Appendix).
+Therefore, the trajectories of TPG and the synthetic TPG do not track each other as closely in the pre-intervention period as in our main study design (see also Figure \ref{Demand_Dev_Einsteiger} in Appendix \ref{Appendix_C}).
 The reason for this is the positive demand shock in 2012 due to the finalization of the tram network extension.
-The estimate, however, is comparable amounting, to 23.6 million additional passenger trips.
-That points to a demand increase of about 12\% for TPG compared to 2014, which is one percentage point lower than the main result.
-Note that these figures should be interpreted with caution, as the pre-treatment fit is not decent, and TPG already starts (at 2014) at a higher value than the synthetic TPG.
-However, again we see a substantial increase in demand, which is likely due to the lower fares.
+The estimate, however, is comparable amounting, to 18.0 million additional passenger trips.
+That points to a demand increase of about 9.1\% for TPG compared to 2014, which is 1.4 percentage points lower than the main result.
+Note that these figures should be interpreted with much caution, as the pre-treatment fit is not decent, and TPG already starts (at 2014) at a higher value than the synthetic TPG.
+Moreover, an important thing to notice is that the outcome of TPG (passenger trips) is already higher than the synthetic counterpart (see Figure \ref{Demand_Dev_Einsteiger}).
+Therefore, it might be that the effect due to the price reduction is lower than reported.